-Students may declare a major in Communication (B.A. or B.A.C. degree options) upon successful completion of either COMA 101/190: Introduction to Communication or COMA 120: Media in the World.
+Students may declare a major in Communication upon successful completion of COMA 101(190): Introduction to Communication.

 Students wishing to declare a major in Theatre (B.A. or B.F.A. degree options) must have a cumulative grade point average of 2.50 or higher.
 No prior coursework in Theatre is required.